Welcome to Polycultural Institute

 Why does Polycultural Institute exist?

-Polycultural Institute exists to promote cultural interchange, expand civic and social connectivity, and challenge the tribalism and extreme polarization that undermine American society.
-We know instinctively that diversity is America’s strength only if it brings us together.
+We promote polyculturalism to expand civic and social connectivity.
+We know instinctively that diversity is our strength when it brings us together.

 What is Silk Road Cultural Center?